eocdb/ocdb-docs/docs/source/fidrad-api.md

 There are three types of users that can work with FidRadDB, they will have different permissions:
 - a guest user.
 No connection via login is needed.
 A guest user can only consult and download the open subset of the FidRadDB.
 - a FidRadDB user.
 This user needs to be connected with its login and password.
-To register as a FidRadDB user please contact XXXX.
+To register as a FidRadDB user please contact [EUMETSAT help desk](mailto:ops@eumetsat.int).
 - an admin user.
 This status is restricted to FidRadDB managers only.

 The table below summarizes the FidRadDB commands permissions for the different users types.